jainilbro/Agentic-Evolver/README.md

 This project was built to directly implement the core concepts from each day of the course.

 * **✅ 1.
-Multi-Agent Architecture (Day 1):** We built a "Coordinator" (Triage) that manages a "team of specialists" (Bug-Hunter, Dev, QA).
+Multi-Agent Architecture (Day 1):** Built a "Coordinator" (Triage) that manages a "team of specialists" (Bug-Hunter, Dev, QA).
 This is a robust, scalable pattern far superior to a single "do-it-all" agent.

 * **✅ 2.
-Specialized Tools & Autonomous Reasoning (Day 2):** We demonstrated true agent autonomy.
+Specialized Tools & Autonomous Reasoning (Day 2):** Demonstrated true agent autonomy.
 Our "v1" Bug-Hunter agent was "blind" and had to *ask* for the CSS selector.
 We "evolved" it into a "v2" agent by giving it a new tool (`read_html_file`) and a smarter prompt, allowing it to *find* the selector on its own.

 * **✅ 3.
-Procedural Memory (Day 3):** Our Dev Agent doesn't just fix a bug; it *learns* from it.
+Procedural Memory (Day 3):** Dev Agent doesn't just fix a bug; it *learns* from it.
 After a successful fix, it writes the solution to `memory/procedural_memory.json`.
 This is "Procedural Memory" (how-to knowledge), a core concept for building agents that improve over time.

 * **✅ 4.
-Agent-as-a-Judge & Observability (Day 4):** Our QA Agent acts as an "Agent-as-a-Judge," autonomously evaluating the work of the Dev Agent.
+Agent-as-a-Judge & Observability (Day 4):** QA Agent acts as an "Agent-as-a-Judge," autonomously evaluating the work of the Dev Agent.
 The entire system is built to be "observable"; the `verbose=True` logs in the terminal are our **Observability Trace**, which we used to find and fix all our reasoning bugs.

 * **✅ 5.
-AgentOps & Evolution (Day 5):** Our entire development process *was* the "AgentOps" loop.
+AgentOps & Evolution (Day 5):** Entire development process *was* the "AgentOps" loop.
 We used our Observability Traces to **Observe** logical failures (like the agent getting confused) and **Evolved** their prompts (their "brains") to make them more robust and reliable.

 ---

 ## 4. Bonus Points

-* **⭐ Effective Use of Gemini (5 points):** Yes. **All four** of our agents are powered by the Gemini family of models (`gemini-2.0-flash` and `gemini-2.0-flash-lite`), demonstrating a "team of specialists" approach.
+* **⭐ Effective Use of Gemini (5 points):** Yes. **All four** of agents are powered by the Gemini family of models (`gemini-2.0-flash` and `gemini-2.0-flash-lite`), demonstrating a "team of specialists" approach.

 ---